pomdtr/sunbeam/docs/reference/command.md

 # Command

-Command can be attached to actions array in a view, or returned from a script extension when the mode is `no-view` or `tty`.
+Command can be attached to actions array in a view, or returned from a script extension when the mode is `no-view`.

 ## Copy